-Today’s Charité looks back on a turbulent history, which is characterised by outstanding personalities, dark eras and phases of renewal and modernisation.
+Campus Tour – Discover the history of Charité Today’s Charité looks back on a turbulent history, which is characterized by outstanding personalities, dark eras and phases of renewal and modernization.
 Political, ideological, medical, and human factors direct the ability of this medical institution in the heart of Berlin.
 Take the opportunity to get a guided tour and learn what stories these old buildings conceal.